Frankly, this place works magic—particularly the little desk by the ping-pong table. –Simone Zelitch, Artist in Residence, 2018

 Rosa di Tufo is a supporter of the arts, and offers special rates for artists to live and work out of Rosa for extended periods of time.

 The house is a quiet, peaceful, pretty place to work, and low on distractions (no internet, for one).
 Tufo itself has a familial, peculiar character to it that our artists have so far found conducive to finding new and unsuspected perspectives.
-Our rates are $150 per week and $550 per month.
+Our rates are $200 per week per artist, and $600 per month.

 Click here for a Q&A with artist in residence and novelist Simone Zelitch.
 During her residency, she managed to complete a full first draft of her upcoming novel, The Hill.
 Here’s some of what she had to say about her time in Rosa:

 I spent altogether a month and a half at Rosa di Tufo, the first month in solitude, the last weeks in the company of a wonderful group of writers.
 During that time, I was able to complete a full draft of a novel I’d been struggling with since 2011, certainly at least 80 thousand words.
 Frankly, this place works magic—particularly the little desk by the ping-pong table.
 When I couldn’t figure out how a plot-problem would get resolved, I’d look out from the balcony and ask the horse or donkey, walk up a road and get a little lost, or use the pigeon activity on the roof as a way to activate my imagination.
 I think what I wrote here is pretty good.
 I know the space is extraordinary.